Resilience-Engineering/resilience-tabletop/facilitation/guide.md

 The following questions may help:

- - What competing competing priorities or goal conflicts can you identify in the scenario?
+ - What competing priorities or goal conflicts can you identify in the scenario?
 Do any of these exist within your organization?
  - Would you consider this to be one incident or multiple incidents?
 How might this influence your descisions or actions?
  - When participants asked questions or commented about the sources and causes of the incident, did they focus on dynamics, on the system, the processes, the components or individuals?
  - How did you balance ensuring getting more accurate information with providing a timely response?